Logo

 I only ran one command — why did I get rate limited?

 A single clawhub update --all or an install of a large skill bundle can trigger multiple internal API calls (metadata fetch, file download, dependency resolution).
-This is normal and still counts toward your limit.
+This all counts toward your limit.
+Also, if your CLI is outdated, it may be making more requests than necessary.

 Can I self-host the registry to avoid rate limits entirely?